 - Hospital admissions due to asthma, epilepsy and diabetes are similar to the national average among under 19’s in Wakefield

-- Around 4.6% of children registered to a Wakefield GP have asthma
+- Around 4.6% of Under 18’s registered to a Wakefield GP have asthma

 Long term conditions (LTCs) are health conditions that can’t, at present, be cured but can be controlled by medication and therapies.
 LTCs include diseases such as asthma, diabetes and epilepsy.
 People with LTCs are more likely to see their GP, be admitted to hospital, stay longer in hospital and children with LTCs are more likely to miss more school if their condition is not controlled.

-Asthma is the commonest long-term medical condition in childhood; approximately 1 in 11 children have it.
-Local analysis from 2017 suggests that 4.6% of children registered to a GP in Wakefield who are under 18 have asthma – this is much higher than the national average.
-It is a long-term condition that affects the airways in the lungs.
+Asthma affects the airways in the lungs.
 Symptoms include breathlessness, tightness in the chest, coughing and wheezing.
 The goal of managing asthma successfully is for the person to be free from symptoms and able to lead a normal and active life.
 This is achieved partly through treatment, and partly by people getting to know what aggravates their symptoms and avoiding these triggers as much as possible.

 Epiepsy is a neurological condition which can cause people to have seizures which start in the brain, even though the symptoms may affect all of the nervous system.
 Seizures can take place in different forms, such as physical convulsions (jerking of the body), repetitive movements, unusual sensations or brief periods of absence which are often mistaken for ‘daydreaming’.
 In the UK, epilepsy affects around 1 in every 200 child under the age of 18.
+Locally, the estimated prevalence of epilepsy is around 0.5%, which equates to over 300 children in the District (2019).
 It can start at any age, and may also change or stop throughout childhood.
 Epilepsy may develop as a result of a brain injury, infection or genetic factors and can vary in severity.

 Enhancing the quality of life for people with LTCs is a priority for the NHS; a key area of focus is reducing the time spent in hospital by people with LTCs.
 Unplanned hospitalisation for asthma, diabetes and epilepsy in children aged under 19 is the indicator used to measure improvement.
 The rate for Wakefield is lower in 2013/14, at 356.3 (admissions per 100,000), than it was in 2010/11 (377.6); however, the rate is significantly higher than the England average (311.4).
 Again, the rate for Wakefield Central (493.1) is significantly higher than the rates in the other areas.